katiehuangx/8-Week-SQL-Challenge/Case Study #4 - Data Bank/B. Customer Transactions.md

 FROM data_bank.customer_transactions
 GROUP BY customer_id, txn_date, txn_type, txn_amount
 ),

-last_day AS (
+-- CTE 2 - To generate txn_date as a series of last day of month for each customer last_day AS (
 SELECT
   DISTINCT customer_id,
   ('2020-01-31'::DATE + GENERATE_SERIES(0,3) * INTERVAL '1 MONTH') AS ending_month
 FROM data_bank.customer_transactions
 ),

-solution_t1 AS (
+-- CTE 3 - Create closing balance for each month using Window function SUM() to add monthly_change solution_t1 AS (
 SELECT
   ld.customer_id,